-In our calendar today, we say that Spring starts on March 21.
+In our calendar today, we say that spring starts on March 21.
 But that's always seemed kind of odd to me.
 After all, January is the coldest month.
 Right around Groundhog Day, as days lengthen and the sun offers more energy to the Earth, things begin to warm up.
-A few flowers, at least, like snowdrops, are springing up from the Earth.
-If the weather is warmer and flowers are pushing through, hasn't Spring started?
+A few flowers, like snowdrops, are springing up from the Earth.
+If the weather is warmer and flowers are pushing through, hasn't spring started?

 The Mound of The Hostages